smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ---

-Return-value optimization (RVO) is a compiler technique to return an object value from a function without incurring the penalty of creating a temporary object.
+Return-value optimization (RVO) is a compiler technique to return an object value from a function without creating a temporary object.
 RVO permits us to avoid reference parameters or pointer return values just to avoid copying objects.
 It also simplifies function design and reduces scope for errors.
 However, there are situations where a compiler may be unable to perform RVO, and there are programming patterns where it may be better or acceptable to forego RVO.
 <!--more-->

 RVO is a relatively old technique and has been permitted since [C++98](http://www.lirmm.fr/~ducour/Doc-objets/ISO+IEC+14882-1998.pdf)